 National Sexual Violence Resource Center – provides resources, information and leadership in preventing and responding to sexual violence.

 NO MORE – a new unifying symbol and movement designed to galvanize greater awareness and action to end domestic violence and sexual assault.

 Student Safety Guide – onlinecolleges.net’s free student guide of campus safety information.

 Parents for Megan’s Law – up-to-date information regarding sex offender registration, notification laws and links to sex offender registries nationwide.

-Rape, Abuse & Incest National Network – the nation’s largest anti-sexual assault organization.
+Rape, Abuse & Incest National Network – RAINN is the nation’s largest anti-sexual assault organization.